Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Planning.md

 {{< timeline_content >}}

-We met with Jack Lawrence, a member of the 2018 Warwick iGEM team, to discuss the use of CRISPR to detect carbapenem resistance.
+We met with Jack Lawrence, a member of the 2018 Warwick iGEM team, to discuss the use of CRISPR to detect Carbapenem resistance.
 This was an extremely productive meeting, as we designed the gRNAs we would use to allow the dCas9 protein to bind to our target gene (OXA-48) using NUPACK.
 Soon after, we had a second meeting where we designed the plasmids, we wanted to engineer to get this